2010–11 Australian bushfire season: September

 On 24 September 2010, a fire started west Walpole at the Boronia Ridge sub-division.
 The fire moved east toward the town and burned through the thick coastal scrub near the Walpole Inlet making access difficult for fire crews.
-The Department of Fire and Emergency Services issued bushfire advice to residents of the surrounding areas.
+The Department of Fire & Emergency Services issued bushfire advice to residents of the surrounding areas.
 The fire was contained by the following day and 23 hectares of bushland was burnt out with no loss of homes.